damien-mattei/library-FunctProg/README.md

 start-syracuse.scm a Syracuse conjecture tool

-start-goodstein-recursive : a symbolic calculus program for goodstein sequences
+start-goodstein-recursive.scm : a symbolic calculus program for goodstein sequences